centria/fullstack/index.md

 ## Deadlines

 * The course does not (probably) have internal deadlines.
 * If you want to have credits to Centria, you have to have all the parts (or at least parts 0 to 8) completed by **6.12.2020 at 23:59:59**.
+  * Part 9 is *highly recommended*, but does not need to meet the deadline.

 ## How to get credits in Centria

 * Contact your course teacher.
-For R2SE (Softk20P), that would be Heikki Ahonen.
+  * Send an email *from your Centria email address*.
+In the topic include *Fullstack credits*, and in the message *the url to the repository you used on the course*.
 * You will get 8 credits by doing the parts from 0 to 8.
 Part 9 is voluntary, but highly recommended.

-## What's next?
+## Where to begin?

 This part is the exception to the rule.
 These links should be opened before starting the actual course.
 These are voluntary and *are not submitted anywhere*, but do help and are a good recap of basics.